Recent Trends in Beverage Testing – Vitamins

 - The ACQUITY QDa Mass Detector has helped harmonize Amway’s vitamin analysis methods

 - The ACQUITY QDa Mass Detector also simultaneously reduces the impact of co-elutions from other product ingredients when confirming lower concentrations of vitamins, which are challenging to measure with optical detection

 HPLC flexibility enables accurate analysis of multiple, diverse vitamins

-High Pressure Liquid Chromatography (HPLC) is frequently used to measure the concentration of vitamins in beverages.
+High Performance Liquid Chromatography (HPLC) is frequently used to measure the concentration of vitamins in beverages.
 The flexibility provided through the array of column stationary phases and detectors makes it a useful technique when analyzing multiple vitamins, which are diverse in structure, chemical properties, and added concentration values.

 Reversed phase chromatography is the typical HPLC column stationary phase used for the separation of water-soluble vitamins as well as fat-soluble vitamins, using water with either methanol or acetonitrile as the mobile phase.
 Additives and buffers such as formic acid and ammonium formate are often added to improve peak shapes, retention, and selectivity.
 Some legacy methods running on silica C18 columns would use ion-pairing reagents to improve the retention and selectivity of the targeted water-soluble vitamins.